developedbyalex/TownPal/bugs.md

 ---

 ### 12. Enemy is in your claim error
-This might be my fault for how it's explained in the docs, but it should only show that message if the town are enemies with them.
+This might be due to unclear documentation, but the message should only show if the towns are actually enemies.

 ---

-### 13. Message
+### 13. Block break denial message for outsiders
-It would also be nice if a user that isn't in the town tries to break something, it displays them a message something like %prefix% You are unable to break in %townName%
+If a non-member tries to break blocks in a town, it should show a message like:
+`%prefix% You are unable to break in %townName%`

+---

+### 14. `/town admin unclaim [town]` does not unclaim current chunk
+The command should unclaim the chunk the executing user is standing in but currently does not.

+---

+### 15. `/town admin promote` lacks feedback
+This command needs confirmation messages to indicate the action was successful.